projectara/greybus-spec/source/device_class/camera.rst

 Management CPort, or as a consequence of forced removal.

 The Greybus Camera Device Class state machine has 3 states: UNCONFIGURED, CONFIGURED, and STREAMING.
+Certain operations are only valid in specific states, but the :ref:`Greybus Camera Management Capabilities Operation
+<camera-capabilities-operation>`
-Certain operations are only valid in specific states, but the Capabilities Operation may be used in any state, and shall always return the same set of camera capabilities.
+may be used in any state, and shall always return the same set of camera capabilities.

 The states that define the Camera Device Class state machine are: